-The Commission has initiated a two-year audit cycle for DP&L's Fuel Rider.
-A complete and thorough audit will be conducted in each year of the two-year audit cycle.
-However, in conducting the second audit, the auditor may rely upon the first audit's investigations and results, but only to the extent that the information relied upon has not changed in the intervening period.
+The Commission has initiated a two audit cycle for the FAC and AER riders.
+A complete and thorough audit will be conducted in each phase of the audit cycle.
+However, in conducting the second audit, the auditor may rely upon the first audit's investigations and results, but only to the extent the information relied upon has not changed in the intervening period.